The Panhandle Research & Extension Center

 - A history of the Panhandle Center and its Research and Extension Programs (PDF)

-- Our research capacity and areas of focus (PDF)
+- RESEARCH: Agricultural research capacity and program descriptions (PDF)

-- The DA Murphy Arboretum is located on the grounds of the Panhandle Research and Extension Center.
+- The DA Murphy Arboretum is located on the grounds of the Panhandle Center.
 Learn about it and take a virtual tour.

 Extension Offices in the Panhandle District: